 Christ the Redeemer: facts and figures

 Christ the Redeemer is the largest art deco statue in the world.
 It’s also the fifth tallest statue of Christ in the world.
 Its 30 meter (98ft) height, excluding the 8 meter (26ft) pedestal, speaks for itself.
-In addition, the statue weighs 635 tonnes.
+In addition, the statue weighs 635 tones.

 Built with reinforced concrete and soapstone, the statue needed nine years to be completed and it was officially inaugurated in 1931.

 All the six million stone tiles which cover the statue were produced in Sweden.
 An interesting article published by BBC implies that workers who made the tiles frequently wrote messages on their backs.
 So, we can imagine that Christ the Redeemer may keep the secrets of countless wishes, promises and messages.